Reconstructing Faith Around the Life and Love of Jesus.

 This is also about remembering who we are.
 C.S.
 Lewis believed that human beings are made to become, in his words, "little Christs," lives shaped by love rather than fear.
 That vision of human dignity and divine possibility is at the center of everything we explore here.

-Is God a God of wrath?
+1. Is God a God of wrath?

-Are human beings inherently good or bad?
+2. Are human beings inherently good or bad?

-Is Jesus really the only way?
+3. Is Jesus the only way?

-From there, we offer a constructive vision of why Christianity, recentered on Jesus and freed from fear, is still worth holding onto.
+From there, we offer a constructive vision of why Christianity, recentered on the life of Jesus with the desire for transformation, is still worth holding onto.

 Recover Christianity: Rethinking Faith Without Throwing It Away

-Take a breath.
+Now you're losing sleep, wondering where you went wrong.
 You are not alone.
 And if you're honest, you may have wrestled with some of the same questions yourself.

 Let’s start by tackling THE BIG QUESTIONS making people reconsider Christianity.
 Then, we’ll share why we believe Christianity is still worth holding onto.